Together, We Empower People With The Power To Change Their World

 Anpo Wicahpi or Morning Star - the brand new Pine Ridge Girls School - represents a beacon of enlightenment amidst the darkness of ignorance.
 They just opened the doors to their inaugural class in August of 2016.

-In partnership with Red Cloud Renewable, Lakota Solar, and the Sierra Club, the solar install will provide the school with years of clean energy freely provided by nature.
+In partnership with Red Cloud Renewable, Lakota Solar, Remote Energy, Trees Water & People, and the Sierra Club, the solar install will provide the school with years of clean energy freely provided by nature.
 The system will be installed by the Lakota people (oyate) of Pine Ridge and members of other First Nation communities.
-Red Cloud Renewables and InOurHands will work to educate and train locals on the ins and outs of renewable installation and maintenance.
+Red Cloud Renewable, Remote Energy and InOurHands will work to educate and train locals on the ins-and-outs of solar installation and maintenance.

 In the very heart of the U.S., on the Pine Ridge Indian Reservation in South Dakota, live the Oglala Lakota (Sioux) - considered amongst the most marginalized and poorest communities in the western hemisphere.
 Currently on Pine Ridge, roughly 86% of the population is unemployed, and 97% live far below the federal poverty line.